 See the tabs below to view our two current challenges:

 An estimated 600 million individuals in sub-Saharan Africa light their homes using kerosene lamps.
 These lamps are dim, cost a minimum of $35 per year to keep fueled, create poor indoor air quality, and cause fires that can injure families.
-The problem is particularly acute in rural Africa, where kerosene rates can be 35 percent higher than in urban areas.
+The problem is particularly acute in rural Africa, where kerosene rates can be thirty-five percent higher than in urban areas.
 Alternatives, such as batteries and candles, are similarly expensive.

 The Proven Solution

 Solar lamps provide up to fifteen times more illumination than kerosene lamps.
 They cost $15–$40 per unit and pay for themselves in less than a year for most households.
-Families switching from kerosene to solar lamps can see household incomes increase by 15 to 30 percent, and they can double the number of available study hours for children.
+Families switching from kerosene to solar lamps can see household incomes increase by fifteen to thirty percent, and they can double the number of available study hours for children.
 Solar lamps will also reduce safety hazards and improve indoor air quality.